w3f/Grants-Program/applications/DSIP.md

 There are many pioneers in stablecoin issuance.
 There are mainly two categories, one is the over-pledge to issue stablecoin, the other is the algorithmic stablecoin.

-The typical representative of the over-pledged stablecoin issue is the aforementioned MakerDao.There are two main differences between DSIP and MakerDao:
+The typical representative of the over-pledged stablecoin issue is the aforementioned MakerDAO.There are two main differences between DSIP and MakerDAO:

 1. DSIP is a platform for issuing stablecoins, which can issue many different stablecoins;
 2. DSIP is based on independent main chain, which gives high priority to core business requests and can avoid systemic risk when block congestion occurs;